glamod/marine-user-guide2/docs/source/index.rst

 Reports on a release merge
 --------------------------

-To create reports on a merge of data releases, bla,bla, with the quicklooks!
+To create the individual source-deck reports on a merge of data releases, steps in :ref:`init_mug` first need to be followed, so that the input data and required directory structure is ready in the marine-user-guide data directory.

 Data data summaries